EdoardoVignati/OneClassLogger_Java/README.md

 ## Enjoy

-Logging should be easy task but at the same time powerful time saving.
+OneClassLogger aspires to be easy to use, lightweight and powerful.

 Feel free to contribute.